 A battery is typically a fortified place for heavy guns.
 The Dutch constructed Cape Town’s Amsterdam Battery in 1784 to defend Table Bay Harbour from attack.
 In 1898, it was disbanded, and later, partially demolished to make way for the harbour.
 There are ‘battery parks’ around the world that consist of restored and improved spaces that once served as a battery, and now Cape Town joins the list.

-THE WATERFRONT BATTERY PARK
+THINGS TO DO AT THE WATERFRONT BATTERY PARK

 STAND-UP PADDLING AND OTHER WATERSPORTS IN THE CANALS

-Grab your friends and come and spend the day stand-up paddling along the canal.
+Grab your friends and spend the day stand-up paddling along the canal.
 A range of watersport activities are available, ranging from SUP to kayaking and swimming.
 In addition, you could also catch a water taxi between the Cape Town International Convention Centre and the V&A Waterfront.

-BOOST YOUR FITNESS ON THE PATHS OR THE BASKETBALL COURT CUM SOCCER FIELD
+BOOST YOUR FITNESS ON THE PATHS OR THE BASKETBALL COURT-CUM-SOCCER FIELD

 PICNIC WITH A VIEW